 Students earn 15 semester units through a curriculum blending four academic components: an interdisciplinary urban culture learning seminar (Urban Culture, 3 units), a critical survey of diverse religious experiences (Urban Religious Movements, 3 units), a community internship-based course (Community Transformation, 6 units), an overview of immigration and integration (Urban Systems, 3 units).

 It is the quality of the learning environment and the relationship of the person to it that ultimately determines how much that person will learn.
 Instead of simply learning about people of other cultures, classes, and creeds, students learn from them and with them.
 During the program, vital connections are made between interdisciplinary classroom study and concrete community experiences.

-For the majority of students, however, a little extra planning will allow them to easily fit the L.A.
+All of the L.A.
+Term courses are APU-approved, upper-division courses that count for credit towards graduation.
+For the majority of students, careful planning will allow them to easily fit the L.A.
 Term into their four-year plan.
 Please check with your academic advisor and contact us for more information.